Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

 where in the last step we noted that the $c$ ghost correlator evaluates to $-1$.

 Given a Fock space basis $|\phi_i\rangle$ and a dual basis $|\phi^i\rangle$, the Fock space expansion of Schnabl's solution is given by

-We have not developed the right formalism to make computations of coefficients to high level efficient.
-The main technicality is in computing the conformal transformation of highly descendant vertex operators.
-The systematics of this are most often dealt with in the operator formalism, used extensively in Schnabl's original paper.
-The motivation for such computations is to compare to solutions derived in Siegel gauge level truncation, and to test convergence of the action level by level given the exact coefficients of the tachyon condensate.
-Such analysis ultimately gets into numerics and is not the primary focus of these lectures.
-The result is that Schnabl's solution appears to behave well in the Fock space expansion.
-The infinite $D_2$ norm and the associated subtleties with the phantom term do not translate to noticeable problems in the Fock space.
-In fact, the pure gauge solutions for $|\lambda|<1$ appear to be less well-behaved in the Fock space expansion.
+The computation of the coefficients of highly descendant states is technically complicated.
+The systematics can be dealt with in the operator formalism used in Schnabl's original paper.
+The motivation for such computations is to compare to level truncation results in Siegel gauge and to test convergence of the action level by level given the exact coefficients of the tachyon condensate.
+We do not enter into the details of these calculations here.
+The result is that Schnabl's solution appears to behave well.
+The infinite $D_2$ norm and the associated subtleties with the phantom term do not translate to noticeable problems in the Fock space expansion.
+In fact, the pure gauge solutions for $|\lambda|<1$ appear to be less well-behaved.
 The action evaluated on such solutions should tend to zero level by level, but convergence is at best extremely slow \cite{Takahashi_trunc}, especially as $\lambda$ approaches $1$.
 In a different direction, it is also possible to derive a numerical solution for the tachyon vacuum in Schnabl gauge using the level truncation scheme~\cite{AldoMatjej}.
-The action converges to the expected value quite well, but the coefficients of the numerical solution do not match the analytic values with kind of precision that might have been hoped~for.
+The action converges to the expected value very well, and the numerical coefficients are in plausible agreement with the analytic coefficients, though not with the accuracy that could have been hoped for given that the computation was taken out to level 24.
+Interestingly, the pure gauge solutions in Schnabl gauge have not been seen in level truncation.

-While computation of descendant states becomes technical, for primaries it is straightforward.
+While computation of descendant states is involved, for primaries it is straightforward.
 For the tachyon vacuum, the only primary operator which acquires expectation value is the zero momentum tachyon $c(0)$.
 The dual vertex operator is $-c\d c(0)$.
 Therefore the coefficient of the tachyon state

 is given by

 To compute this we evaluate the overlap with $\psi_n$ using \eq{ccccB}: